gmedinat/gmedinat.github.io/recent-publications.md

 permalink: /recent-publications/
 ---

+# Under Construction!

 ## Recent Publications

-# Under Construction!

-This is a shortened version of my List of Publications.
-A detailed version is probided in the following link (_as of October 5, 2024_):
+This is a summarized version of my List of Publications.
+A detailed version is provided in the following link (_as of October 5, 2024_):

 - [Download my Full CV (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/024b38f2fd97e363a8734fe53e2e08b4018339ac/CV_GMT_20241005.pdf)
 - [Download my List of Publications (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/94cc80feec013bbc4358ab5a4196f4a169079500/Publications_GMT_20241005.pdf)